 Once they're all in the ground, secure all of the upright sticks together with two sticks running horizontal (3-5cm thick), nailed in or tied; one at the top of the vertical posts and another half way up.
 Mirror the groups of four on the other side of the path.

-Hoop the thinner sticks over to form the roof and tie these on to the uprights.
-This needs two people.
-We use Flexi-tie (see our website).
+Hoop the thinner sticks over to form the roof and tie these on to the uprights - this needs two people - we use Flexi-tie to do this.